 - Hafner, Johann Ev./Diemling, Patrick (Ed.): Die Kommunikation Satans.
 Einflüsterungen, Briefe, Gespräche des Bösen.
 Frankfurt a.M.
 2010.

 - Hafner, Johann Ev.: Engelssprachen – einfache Doppelkontingenz.
 Ein Beitrag zur Kommunikationstheorie.
 In: Ebertz, Michael N./Faber, Richard (Eds.): Engel unter uns.
 Soziologische und theologische Miniaturen.
 Würzburg 2008, pp. 91-99.

 - Stichwörter der Wortfamilie ,Jude‘ in einsprachigen deutschen Wörterbüchern des 19.
 Jahrhunderts (Daniela Schmidt, 2014-2017)

 - Religiöse Reaktionen auf das Erdbeben in Haiti 2010.
 Feldstudie unter Voodoo-Hougans, katholischen Priestern und baptistischen Pastoren (Stefanie Fischer 2014-2017)

-- An Appraisal of Schopenhauer's Doctrine of Salvation in Light of his Critique of Religion and Philosophical Teachings (Anil Batti 2013-2016)
+- Schopenhauer's Doctrine of Salvation in Relation to his Critique of Religion and Philosophical Teachings (Anil Dominic Batti 2013-2016)